duckwilly/cesop/docs/cli_flags.md

 - `--output-dir <PATH>`: Output directory for XML files.
 Default `data/output`.
 - `--transmitting-country <MS|auto>`: Tax administration Member State.
 Default `auto` (derive from reporting PSP BIC).
+- `--licensed-countries <CSV>`: Comma-separated list of transmitting Member States.
+  When set, generate one report per country and assign payees to a transmitting Member State that matches the payee country when possible; otherwise fall back to the PSP home Member State (from the PSP BIC) or round-robin if needed.
+  Overrides `--transmitting-country`.

 Example:
 ```sh